omkarmoghe/portable_expressions/README.md

 #### Special `operators`

-Some operators, like logical `&&` and `||` are not methods in Ruby, so we pass a special string/symbol that Expressive understands.
+Some operators, like logical `&&` and `||` are not methods in Ruby, so we pass a special string/symbol that PortableExpressions understands.
 - `&&` is represented by `:and`
 - `||` is represented by `:or`